-With the meteoric rise in popularity of home fitness routines, working out from the comfort of a living room, garage or even a chilly garden shed is rapidly becoming top priority for anyone looking to stay trim, lose weight or pack on muscle.
+With the meteoric rise in popularity of home fitness routines, working out from the comfort of a living room, garage, or even a chilly garden shed is rapidly becoming a top priority for anyone looking to stay trim, lose weight or pack on muscle.

-We have a vast collection of workout guides here at T3.com, from High Intensity Interval Training fat burners to powerful strength building workouts.
-But the recurring theme among them all is that gradually adding some resistance in the form of the best dumbbells or best barbells money can buy is the only way to properly progress and see physical changes.
+We have a vast collection of workout guides here at T3.com, from High-Intensity Interval Training fat burners to powerful strength-building workouts.
+But the recurring theme among them is that gradually adding some resistance in the form of the best dumbbells or best barbells money can buy is the only way to properly progress and see physical changes.

 It's time to chalk up the hands, blast a heavy metal soundtrack through those sweet new workout headphones and pump some iron.
 Huaargggh!

 Bowflex Selecttech vs Men's Health Adjustable Dumbbell: Design

 On paper, at least, these two systems look and feel pretty similar.
 Both use a rotating dial at the end of each dumbbell that spins to select the required weight, with both models also offering a weight spread that starts at ridiculously light and moves towards the challenging 24-25kg mark.

 Unlike other dumbbells with a fixed weight system, these nifty critters cleverly select the weight plates required for that particular weight or exercise and handily leave the rest in a hardy plastic tray or container.

 This could be seen as a bit of a downside, as you'll have to carefully place the unit back into its holder before adjusting the weight, but it is way quicker than scanning a rack of dumbbells and a small price to pay for replacing around 15 sets of bulky lumps of weight.